Vasudev-Sharma-13/COMP6321-GroupE/README.md

 ```
 To run the code, you can use one of three options -
 ### Option 1: Install Anaconda
 Installing Anaconda allows to run all Jupyter Notebook files on local computer.
-If you haven't installed Anaconda, go here: https://store.continuum.io/cshop/anaconda/ This will install everything that you need.
+If you haven't installed Anaconda, go [here](https://store.continuum.io/cshop/anaconda/) This will install everything that you need.

 ### Option 2: Run on Google Colab
 Running on Google Colab without local computer setup, which requires a Google Colab account.
-If you haven't register Colab, go here: https://colab.research.google.com/signup
+If you haven't register Colab, go [here](https://colab.research.google.com/signup)

 ### Option 3: Install jupyter notebook seperately on your system
 Jupyter notebbok can be installed independently from anaconda using the following cmd command -